sustmi/jenkins-autojobs/doc/index.rst

 Introduction
 ============

-Jenkins-autojobs is a set of scripts for automatically creating Jenkins jobs from template jobs and the branches in an SCM repository.
+Jenkins-autojobs is a set of scripts that automatically create Jenkins jobs from template jobs and the branches in an SCM repository.
 Jenkins-autojobs supports Git_, Mercurial_ and Subversion_.

 A routine run goes through the following steps: